Tuesday, 3 February 2026

 At the outset I want to start by acknowledging the tragedy that occurred in the Longwood fire: the loss of a much-loved member of that community, local farmer Max Hobson.
 I know his family are grieving, and the entire Gobur community, along with the wider region, are carrying that loss with them today.
 To his loved ones, to his friends and community I offer and we offer our heartfelt condolences, and the Parliament stands with them.

+This tragedy is a stark reminder of just how fast these fires move in those extreme catastrophic conditions and how dangerous and deadly they become.
+It is also a reminder of the difficult, dangerous and confronting work our firefighters, police and emergency services perform every single day.
 These fires in January were brutal, with hot winds, dry fuels and fire behaviour that shifted and intensified without warning.
 I heard time and again how the flames moved with a speed that left very little time to act.
 It was a day those with decades of CFA service compared to Black Saturday.
 We know the impact could have been far worse.
 As bad as it has been, it could have been far worse.
-The fact that the loss of life was not greater than the tragedy of one life lost is a credit to every firefighter and every emergency services personnel on the frontline.
+The fact that the loss of life was not greater than the tragedy of one life lost is a credit to every firefighter and every emergency services personnel on the front line.
 So I say this to the CFA volunteers and career crews, to Forest Fire Management Victoria and to our SES, our police and our paramedics: it is a credit to the team, including those in the State Control Centre, who are working around the clock, every hour of every day and every night.
 It is a credit to the technology and intelligence systems that have been built that help track the fire as it moves.
 But also it is a credit to the Victorian community, to the people who left early, to the families who had their fire plan in place, who listened to the warnings, who checked in on neighbours and families and who understood the risk that fire in the landscape presented to them and acted quickly.
 Those decisions saved lives, and they supported that difficult and dangerous work of our emergency services.

 We think back to the 7 February 2009 Black Saturday fires, where 173 people lost their lives and thousands and thousands more were displaced.
 I know that the trauma of that disaster still sits with families and communities today and that trauma is reignited every time there is a fire anywhere in the state.
 What we also know is from that tragedy so much has been learned.
 We changed how we prepare.
 We changed how we warn.
 We changed how our emergency services coordinate together to save and protect lives.
 We have invested in the technology and equipment our state needed.
 We have strengthened the integrated response across agencies.
 We have also demanded that landowners in high fire risk areas have their fire plan and be ready long before the fire season begins.
 Those lessons, learned in the hardest possible way, are part of why more people are alive today.

 I know personally just how important it is to follow the advice, and I know the member for Euroa knows that as well.
 On 9 January we were not at home, but I will never forget that sickening feeling when the emergency alert came through.
 To be told to leave – to be told that it is not safe to stay in your home, in your neighbourhood and in your community – was sickening.
 But also I understood the impact that sending those messages and being part of that integrated response has on our emergency services.
 A few days later when I was visiting the fireground in Harcourt I met a young woman from the CFA who came up to me and told me, ‘I sent that message to your neighbourhood on that Friday evening.’
 She said, ‘Every time I press the button to send those messages, I feel sick, and I just hope and pray that people take the advice.’
-It is understanding this integrated response that I give thanks to today, also acknowledging the impact that the fires have had on so many communities.
+It is the understanding of this integrated response that I give thanks to today, also acknowledging the impact that the fires have had on so many communities.

 In our personal community, our neighbourhood, we were fortunate.
 There were a huge number of brigades that rushed to Harcourt and supported that community.
 At this juncture I want to acknowledge the Werribee CFA, who travelled some distance with the member for Werribee on board.
 He messaged me very late on that Friday evening to give an update from the fireground, an update about how difficult those conditions were.

+In the days after the fire I also met, hugged and cried with so many who had lost their homes.
+As I said, we were fortunate, but it was gut wrenching to sit with the woman at the Seymour relief centre who showed me the photo of her home that had been lost in Natimuk.
+The couple had lost their home and pretty much everything they owned.
+The clothes on their back were all they had.
 They had also been injured, and they showed me the burns on their arms from when they had to leave as the fire came through, and it was one of many emotional conversations that I will never forget.
 But even in that moment and also in the Harcourt community – and this was just a mere day or two after these fires – the conversation immediately to turn to rebuilding and connecting back into community, checking in on their neighbours and helping one another.

 That brings me to Harcourt, Speaker, a community you are so proud to represent and a community too that are my neighbours and a community I feel connected to, as my own kids went to kindergarten in that great community.
 There are so many examples of community spirit that can be pointed to in the Harcourt community.
 I just want to share one.
 Again, in the days after the fire, along with the member for Bendigo West, we visited the Victorian Miniature Railway site, a small tourist attraction, and people who know train people know how much they love their miniature railways.
 What they did that day was just an incredible display of community spirit.
 There was still smoke in the landscape – you could smell it – but what they had put on was a simple barbecue that then turned into a full-on community relief hub as were standing there, as truckload after truckload of food and support was being delivered.
 It became a place where community could go to immediately but also a place where people could come and talk, and this was all driven out of that great, strong local community.

 While I was in Harcourt I had the opportunity to speak to the local CFA captain Andrew, who spoke about his crews, some fighting their first fire, others fighting while knowing their own homes had been lost – yet they got back on that truck and kept going.
 Then at Alexandra district hospital with the Minister for Health I met with the nurses and staff of that incredibly strong little country community.
-During the fires that hospital became so much more than a place for great health care.
+During the fires, that hospital became so much more than a place for great health care.
 It became a place of refuge, a place on that Friday night where people were sheltering.
-People who were sick and vulnerable were in that hospital were receiving incredible care from those nurses and staff whilst at the same time members of the local fire brigade were ringing the hospital and the town, pushing the fire away from where people were sheltering.
+People who were sick and vulnerable were in that hospital, were receiving incredible care from those nurses and staff, whilst at the same time members of the local fire brigade were ringing the hospital and the town, pushing the fire away from where people were sheltering.
 And I had the opportunity to speak to the Alexandra CFA captain, who told me about the long hours that the brigades worked, the unpredictability of the winds they were dealing with and that deep responsibility they felt knowing that the fire line was so close to their township.
 I thank them for the work that they did.
 It is not work to them, it is what they do, but they do deserve that acknowledgement.

 Finally, on the Saturday, at the Seymour relief centre, the Sikh volunteers were there.
 Of course they were there doing what they always do, often without being asked – just turning up and feeding so many people quietly, compassionately, knowing that they needed to be there because the community needed them.
 This is what the community looks like.
 This is Victoria at its best.